jacobhyphenated/scotus-server/README.md

 ### Search
 Use of an ElasticSearch environment is controlled by the profile `search`.

+Because AWS forked ElasticSearch into OpenSearch, version differences in Spring Boot require different libraries to support each fork.
+Since this project was developed in AWS, it uses `spring-data-opensearch-starter` and the OpenSearch specific client.

-ElasticSearch is not necessary to run this application in your local environment, the app will fallback to a wildcard text database lookup if you run without the `search` profile.
+ElasticSearch/OpenSearch is not necessary to run this application in your local environment, the app will fallback to a wildcard text database lookup if you run without the `search` profile.

 You must provide the following environment variables: `ELASTICSEARCH_USER`, `ELASTICSEARCH_PASS`, and `ELASTICSEARCH_URL`.
-Your ES environment must support SSL and basic authentication.
+Your OpenSearch server must support SSL and basic authentication.

-Note that you can provide multiple active profiles such as `dev,search`
+Note that you can provide multiple active profiles such as: `dev,search`

 ## License
 Copyright 2023 Jacob Kanipe-Illig